radiant-rstats/docker/install/rsm-msba-windows.md

 USERNAME=$(powershell.exe '$env:UserName'|tr -d '\r')
 ```

 Finally, we will create and launch a script `launch-rsm-msba-spark.bat` on your Desktop that you can double-click to start the container in the future.

-Copy-and-paste the code below into an Ubuntu terminal.
+If you do **not** backup your Desktop to OneDrive, please copy-and-paste the code below into an Ubuntu terminal.

 ```bash
 echo "Powershell.exe -command \"wsl ~/git/docker/launch-rsm-msba-spark.sh -v ~\"" >> /mnt/c/Users/"$USERNAME"/Desktop/launch-rsm-msba-spark.bat;